-Meetings between Egyptian and Turkish intelligence officials are, reportedly, being held on a regular basis, with the purpose to negotiate the political differences between Cairo and Ankara.
-The end of the seven years old rift between the two countries may play a significant role in changing the geopolitics of the Middle East and eastern Mediterranean regions.
-However, the endless contradictions in the stances adopted by Turkey’s political leadership towards Egypt are hindering the process of fixing the rift and normalizing relations between the two countries, that each of which constitutes an economic, political, and military value-added to the other, should they choose to cooperate.
+Meetings between Egyptian and Turkish intelligence officials are, reportedly, being held regularly, to negotiate the political differences between Cairo and Ankara.
+The end of the seven-year-old rift between the two countries may play a significant role in changing the geopolitics of the Middle East and eastern Mediterranean regions.
+However, the endless contradictions in the stances adopted by Turkey’s political leadership toward Egypt are hindering the process of fixing the rift and normalizing relations between the two countries, that each of which constitutes an economic, political, and military value-added to the other, should they choose to cooperate.

-Nevertheless, Turkish president Erdogan’s insistence on hosting and supporting the Islamist group that is targeting the removal of the Egyptian president is a huge obstacle in the way for reconciliation between Egypt and Turkey.
-Turkish president Erdogan is a strong supporter to the Muslim Brotherhood group, which is designated a terrorist organization by Egypt and other countries.
+Nevertheless, Turkish President Erdogan’s insistence on hosting and supporting the Islamist group that is targeting the removal of the Egyptian president is a huge obstacle in the way of reconciliation between Egypt and Turkey.
+Turkish President Erdogan is a strong supporter of the Muslim Brotherhood group, which is designated a terrorist organization by Egypt and other countries.
 After the removal of the Muslim Brotherhood regime from power in Egypt, in 2013, President Erdogan hosted a large number of the members of the Muslim Brotherhood as political refugees in Turkey.
 That was supposed to be a normal procedure, given the fact that Turkey already hosts a large number of political refugees from all over the Middle East region.
-Yet, Erdogan’s regime gave more advantage to the Egyptian refugees, mostly members of the Muslim Brotherhood, by allowing them to operate media stations and convene political events that directly target the removal of the Egyptian president El-Sisi from power, in avenge to his role in removing the Muslim Brotherhood from power.
+Yet, Erdogan’s regime gave more advantages to the Egyptian refugees, mostly members of the Muslim Brotherhood, by allowing them to operate media stations and convene political events that directly targeted the removal of Egyptian President El-Sisi from power, avenge his role in removing the Muslim Brotherhood from power.

 Many Egyptians, today, see Turkey as a hostile state because of Erdogan’s continued support to the Muslim Brotherhood.
 According to a public survey, conducted by the Liberal Democracy Institute, in 2017, more than 80% of Egyptians said that they consider the Muslim Brotherhood a terrorist group, and refused the proposal of state reconciliation with the group, under any conditions.

-In short, the Egyptians do not have a direct disagreement with the Turks.
+In short, the Egyptians did not have a direct disagreement with the Turks.
 On the contrary, there are many cultural and historical commonalities, and several mutual economic and political interests and geographical convergence, which should make Egypt and Turkey partners not opposites.
-The Egyptians’ main dispute with Turkey revolves around president Erdogan’s insistence on continuing to support the Muslim Brotherhood activities against the Egyptian state.
-If Turkey really wants to establish stable and fruitful relations with Egypt, which is what Egypt also wants, then Turkey must first end support to the Muslim Brotherhood.
+The Egyptians’ main dispute with Turkey revolves around President Erdogan’s insistence on continuing to support the Muslim Brotherhood's activities against the Egyptian state.
+If Turkey wants to establish stable and fruitful relations with Egypt, which is what Egypt also wants, then Turkey must first end its support to the Muslim Brotherhood.
 This is a condition that neither the Egyptian state nor the Egyptian people may give up on.